Welcome to the knowledge gaining platform!!

 All the recruitments and job-related activities are commenced and controlled by Recruitment and Assessment Board of CSIR (RAB).

-What are the activities executed by Recruitment and Assessment Board (RAB)?
+What are the activities executed by the Recruitment and Assessment Board (RAB)?

 The activities performed by CSIR-RAB can be understood as follows: